paquinem/Python/test/readme.txt

-TP effectue par EMILIE PAQUIN
-PAQE19528909

-ETAPES A SUIVRE:

-0. Etre dans le dossier TP1
+EM PAIN - Time Sheet program
+Python
+Flask
+SQLite3
+Jinja2
+HTML
+CSS

+Download the TP1 folder
-1. sur ligne de commande: export FLASK_APP=index.py
+From TP1 folder: export FLASK_APP=index.py
-2. Si la db.db n'est pas presente: flask initdb
+If no DB file: flask initdb
-3. flask run
+finally: flask run

-4. ATTN : S'assurer qu'il y a un fichier vide nomme __init__.py au meme niveau que index.py
+ATTN: Be sure to have __init__.py in the same level as index.py